 Eating too little can be counterproductive and stall your progress.
 If your calorie intake is too low, your body will enter the fight-or-flight mode and begin to store fat for energy.
 This leads to weight loss plateaus, elevated cortisol levels, fatigue, mood swings, depression, and even weight gain.

-If you've been on a low calorie diet for weeks or months, gradually increase your food intake.
+If you've been on a low calorie diet for weeks or months, gradually increase your food intake or add CLICK Active high Protein for more calories and.
 This is called reverse dieting and helps your body recover from starvation.
 You might gain a few pounds, but once you begin to lower your calorie intake, the fat will melt away.